New Zealand Paralympic Team ready for Beijing 2022

 CURTIS CHRISTIAN, WAX & EQUIPMENT TECHNICIAN

-A native of Whistler, BC, Canada, Curtis began his ski career as a World Cup racer, followed by 35 years as an Olympic/Paralympic technician and ski coach.
+A native of Whistler, BC, Canada, Curtis began his ski career as a World Cup racer.
+He has spent 35 years as an Olympic/Paralympic technician and ski coach.

 Curtis is a veteran of the ski industry, having attended multiple Winter Olympic games.
 His first Olympics took him to Albertville, France in 1992 with the British Alpine Ski team.
 He later joined the Canadian Para-Alpine team and attended the 2006 Paralympics in Torino, Italy.
 The next two Games, held in Vancouver/Whistler, Canada (2010) and PyeongChang, S. Korea (2018) had him working with the Australian Para-Alpine team.

 Over the years, he has returned home with a pocketful of medals for his athletes.
-His is very excited to be working with Snow Sports New Zealand and heading to the 2022 Paralympics in Beijing, China, with a goal of bringing home gold in the Para alpine ski disciplines.
+His is very excited to be working with Snow Sports New Zealand.
+Heading to the 2022 Paralympics in Beijing, his a goal is bringing home gold in the Para alpine ski disciplines.